 Shared Governance also extends to two judicial boards: the Committee on Academic Misconduct and the University Conduct Board.
 Students accused of violating university policy can ask for a hearing before a panel comprised of faculty, administrators, and students.
 USG appoints 7 undergraduate panelists to COAM and 12 to UCB.
 These students should not be contacted directly about ongoing cases, but you can reach out to the board administrators for general inquiries.
 For UCB, contact Matt Page (.324), and for COAM, email email@example.com.

-University Senate convenes seven times each academic year (see the calendar here).
+University Senate convenes seven times each academic year.
 These sessions always take place on Thursday afternoons and are open to all members of the university community.
+Meeting dates can be found on the University Senate website.
 Meeting agendas are provided at least one week in advance.

 University Senate asks USG to name 26 undergraduate Senators.
 In addition, many other committees organized outside the Senate rely on USG for their undergraduate members.
 USG chooses these students by competitive application each year in early April.
 Any undergraduate student may apply, and they need not be a member of USG.
 Those chosen by USG’s executive team and confirmed in the General Assembly will then serve for the following academic year.
 The application will link from this page when it opens.

 Your representatives want to hear from you!
 Here’s how you can stay involved with upcoming issues in Shared Governance:

 Track the Senate website for monthly meeting agendas and recordings

 Reach out to Liz Webb.761, who is the Chair of USG’s Shared Governance Caucus for the 2019-2020 term.
 For policy issues of special importance to you or your organization, Liz can invite you as a guest presenter at a Caucus meeting.

 Ask Liz about serving as an alternate/shadower to the Senate or to a committee of interest.